mdn/content/files/en-us/web/javascript/reference/operators/operator_precedence/index.md

 Short-circuiting is jargon for conditional evaluation.
 For example, in the expression `a && (b + c)`, if `a` is {{Glossary("falsy")}}, then the sub-expression `(b + c)` will not even get evaluated, even if it is in parentheses.
-We could say that the logical conjuction operator ("&&") is "short-circuited".
-Along with logical conjuction, other short-circuited operators include logical disjunction ("OR"), nullish-coalescing, optional chaining, and the conditional operator.
+We could say that the logical conjunction operator ("&&") is "short-circuited".
+Along with logical conjunction, other short-circuited operators include logical disjunction ("OR"), nullish-coalescing, optional chaining, and the conditional operator.
 Some more examples follow.